 Here are some more considerations for how to onboard remote employees so that they feel comfortable, engaged, and inspired.

-In these suggestions, being sure to offer ample opportunity for employees to reflect on their own virtual experience as they go.
+With these suggestions, be sure to offer ample opportunity for employees to reflect on their own virtual experience as they go.
 Ask for feedback regularly, and encourage them to keep a personal log or diary to keep track of their progress.

 Here’s a checklist of onboarding best practices to help you stay on track when it comes to welcoming remote employees.